highcharts/highcharts/docs/dashboards/data-handling.md

 ## DataPool

-With the `BoardOptions.dataPool` option you can define as many connections to data as you like.
+With the `BoardOptions.dataPool` option you can define as many connections to data sources as you like.
 Each definition is accessible by its `id` and will only create a connector to load the actually data when accessed the first time via `Board.dataPool.getConnector`.